m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function shifts to deep sleep mode
+This function shifts to deep sleep mode.

 **Definition:**